xh3210578/bee-docs/docs/working-with-bee/logs-and-files.md

 ### Linux

-We can now manage the Bee service using `systemctl`.
+If you have installed Bee on Linux using a package manager you will now be able to the manage your Bee service using `systemctl`.

 ```bash
 systemctl status bee